bitwarden/help/_articles/importing/import-from-lastpass.md

 ## Export your sites from the LastPass.com web vault

-1. Log into your LastPass account and navigate to "More Options" (at the very bottom of the left sidebar menu) > "Advanced" > "Export".<br />
+1. Log into your LastPass account at www.lastpass.com and navigate to "More Options" (at the very bottom of the left sidebar menu) > "Advanced" > "Export".<br />
    {% image lastpass-options.png %}
 2. This will take you to a page that then asks you to enter your LastPass master password for verification.
 Enter your LastPass master password.<br />
    {% image lastpass-password.png %}